This page provides information on the Wave Force component.

 The Wave Force produces real simulated waves inside the Simulator, and is primarily used for ocean simulations.

-It is an alternative to the Phoenix Ocean Texture, which cannot interact with submerged objects, but produces render-time displacement when plugged into a Simulator’s displacement texture map slot in the Rendering Displacement sub-rollout.
+It is an alternative to the Phoenix Ocean Texture, which cannot interact with submerged objects, but produces render-time displacement when plugged into a Simulator’s displacement map slot in the Rendering Rollout.

 There is also the Fluid Freedom parameter, which lets you control how strictly the fluid will follow the pure Ocean Texture, or how much freedom the fluid will have to splash and swirl around.

 In addition, there is the Massive Wave Force toggle, which allows for even more control over the waves produced by the Wave Force, and is especially helpful for creating large waves.

 Ocean map | ocean – Specifies the Ocean Texture map used to generate the waves.
 The settings of the Ocean Texture influence the look and behavior of the waves as well.

 Strength | strength – A multiplier for the force.
 When Massive Wave Force is off, this might need to be increased to 4-6 in order to mimic the shape and height of the pure ocean waves from the Ocean Texture.

 Affect | affect – Specifies the affected components of the simulation separated by commas.
 The supported elements are:

 Liquid, Foam, Splashes, Mist, Air, Temperature, Smoke, Fuel, Velocity (using 'Velocity' you can affect Drag particles).